axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 |personal-tasks|

 You see the number of tasks right next to the heading :guilabel:`Tasks`.
-Further right you find the link ``Show full task list``.
+At the right, you find the link ``Show full task list``.
 This quick link routes you to the **Task List** page of the Axon Ivy Portal.
 Please refer to :ref:`full-task-list` for detailed information.